karlch/vimiv/readme.md

 ### vimiv, an image viewer with vim-like keybindings

 This is the development branch of the code rebase mentioned in issue #12.
-New features and tests will be written for this branch, although it is nowhere near stable.
+New features and tests will be written as soon as this branch has been merged into master.
+The rebase currently has priority and will take some time.

 TODO:
 * move as much as possible out of the main class in gtk.py into other files
 * cleanup the code
 * write tests
+* have a nice setup.py and Makefile

 ## Version 0.5